teesar/as3-2/README.md

 #### Note:
 If you have any questions regarding installation you may find the following video helpful: https://www.youtube.com/watch?v=p6aee-binz4
-It displays each step of the process used here.
+It displays each step of the process used here and then dives into how each file in this repository works.

 ## Requirements:
 * The setup script must be run as root or with sudo.